manuelarte/stocks-portfolio/README.md

 # Stock Portfolio #

-Small project using CQRS and event sourcing in Spring Boot with [Axos](https://axoniq.io/) This project allows you to open positions, keep track of your portfolio based on events
+Small project using CQRS and event sourcing in Spring Boot with [Axos](https://axoniq.io/) This project allows you to open positions, keep track of your portfolio based on events.

 ## Prerequisites ##